Call for Scores

 - There is no duration limit, though shorter works (under eight minutes) are encouraged.
 An excerpt or movement from a longer work may also be considered.

-Composers are required to submit electronically.
+Composers are required to submit materials electronically.
 Please use the online submission form to provide the following:

 - Orchestral score (PDF)

-- Audio recording (mp3), if available, of the submitted work.
-Audio files will be uploaded through the online form.
+- Audio, if available, of the submitted work.
+Audio files can be uploaded through the online form, or applicants can provide a link to streaming audio.
 MIDI realizations are acceptable.

-- A maximum of four composers will be selected to participate in the reading session.
-The scores will be chosen by a jury consisting of a representative musician from the orchestra, RBC Affiliate Composer Jordan Pal, and an external composer (TBD) chosen in consultation with the Canadian Music Centre.
+- The scores will be chosen by a jury consisting of a representative musician from the orchestra, Affiliate Composer Emilie LeBel, and an external composer (TBD) chosen in consultation with the Canadian Music Centre.

-- Successful applicants will be contacted within two weeks of the submission deadline.
+- Successful applicants will be contacted at the latest by two weeks after the submission deadline.

-Preparation of Score and Parts for Reading Session:
+Preparation of Scores and Parts for Orchestral Composition Reading Session:

 Summary of Activities:

-Library Session: In advance of the reading session, there will be a library session led by TSO Librarian Gary Corrin.
-The session will cover part preparation techniques in advance of the composer’s own extraction and printing of his/her parts for the reading session.
+TSO Library Session: On Monday, November 19, 2018, in advance of the reading session, there will be a library session led by TSO Librarian Gary Corrin with TSO Affiliate Composer Emilie LeBel.
+The session will cover part preparation techniques in advance of the composer’s own extraction and printing of his/her/their parts for the reading session.
 Although attendance is encouraged, teleconferencing options will be made available for composers residing outside Toronto who are unable to attend the library session.

-Reading Session: The reading session will take place on Saturday April 28, 2018, at Roy Thomson Hall, from 10:00am to 12:30pm.
+Orchestral Composition Reading Session: The reading session during which each work will receive a reading of approximately 20-30 minutes will take place on Saturday January 12, 2019, at Roy Thomson Hall, from 10:00am to 12:30pm conducted by Gary Kulesha.
 All composers must be able to attend in person.
-The reading session will be followed by two feedback sessions: 1) with Composer Advisor Gary Kulesha and RBC Affiliate Composer Jordan Pal, and 2) with representative musicians from the orchestra’s woodwind, brass, percussion, and string sections.
-The TSO’s and CMC’s social media channels will be used to promote the participating composers.
+The reading session will be followed by two feedback sessions:

 All inquiries should be sent to: